Possible solutions to food insecurity

 - Large quantities of meat can be produced from a very little cell capable of producing about 10 tonnes of meat.

-- It saves animals the harsh treatment they go through to produce meat.
+- It saves animals from the harsh treatment they go through to produce meat.

-- It unethical to cultivate meat, according to religious beliefs with the view that it is against natural principles to grow meat artificially.
+- It is unethical to cultivate in-vitro meat, according to religious beliefs, because it is against natural principles to ‘grow’ meat artificially.

-- People who tried eating in vitro meat have complained about the texture, claiming it is too artificial and doesn’t have bones.
+- People who tried in-vitro meat complained about the texture, claiming it was too artificial and lacked bones.

-- It cost about $230,000 to produce the first in vitro meat.
-Even though in the long run this could be cheaper, it is still going to be too expensive for the ordinary farmer in a developing country to afford the technology.
+- The first in-vitro meat cost around $230,000 to produce.
+Even if this is cheaper in the long run, it will still be too expensive for the average farmer in a developing country to afford the technology.